Concert: Ethel quartet plus guitarist Kaki King

-Writing in the digital age: "Not Just Paper"
+Writing in the digital age: "Look at Her"

 Writing in the 21st century involves more than the black-and-white of words on a page.
-Instructors in many first-year writing courses ask students to experiment with digital stories--short films centered on spoken-word scripts.
+At Oswego State University, instructors in many first-year writing courses ask students to experiment with digital stories--short films centered on spoken-word scripts.
 The films incorporate texts, images, music, sound effects and film clips.
-"Not Just Paper," authored by Creative Writing major Karl Betrand (video above) is an example of what English 102 students are doing with this powerful form.
+"Look At Her," by Ruth Perez, is an example of what English 102 students at SUNY Oswego are doing with this powerful form.

 Our department of English and Creative Writing is the most comprehensive in the College of Liberal Arts and Sciences

 Our 23 full-time and 20 part-time faculty members work together to offer three complete majors, two minors, eight interdisciplinary majors and minors, a range of programs and a master of arts in English.
 With a choice of in-depth study in Literature, Creative Writing, Cinema and Screen Studies, African and African-American Studies and Women's Studies, our students benefit from our faculty's pursuit of the ongoing transformations that are the new humanities.

 Our location in the multi-use, state-of-the-art Campus Center provides an ideal environment for a rich diversity of courses and a multitude of extra-curricular opportunities in intimate settings: big ideas and ambitions in small seminars and workshops, student writing projects for local business partners, film screenings, guest speakers, and performances from visiting writers and artists.